17 January 2020

 So, how do you bring creativity to the field and put emotions into play?
 A good place to start might be with yourself.
 And why is that?

 Well, it’s about trying to understand yourself in relation to your customers.
-One way to do that is by taking the test here.
 Once you’ve done that, you will know something about the emotional drivers you have.
 Next, consider what your core customers look like.
 That way, they will feel seen when you communicate to them.
 Even in a humble newsletter.